richardyamamoto/reactJS-redux/README.md

   - Cut the `export default` and paste at the end of the file
     - `export default connect()(Cart)`
 - Before the connect exportation, there is a function called `mapStateToProps()`
-  - This function is going to receive our state information and map it on a propertie shape.
+  - This function is going to receive our state information and map it on a property shape.
 ```js
 const mapStateToProps = state => ({
   cart: state.cart,